 Crate Training Tips

 Do not go straight to his crate when entering a room.
 Allow him to calm down first before letting him out.
 When you go to let him out, do so quietly.
 Don’t talk to him.

 Crating a pup has many benefits.
-A crate allows your dog to have a space entirely their own, and it also helps with potty training.
-Be sure to get a bigger crate as your puppy grows.
+A crate allows your dog to have a space independently and helps with potty training.
+Be sure to get a bigger container as your puppy grows.

-The crate should be large enough for your dog to stand up, turn around, and lay down.
-If you get one that’s too large, there will be enough room for them to urinate at one end and sleep at the other, so getting the right size is key.
+The crate should be large enough for your dog to stand, turn around, and lie down.
+If you get one too large, there will be enough room for them to urinate at one end and sleep at the other, so getting the right size is vital.

 Familiarize Your Dog With Others Gradually

 Familiarize him gradually in small stages with noises, people, and other dogs.
 Don’t rush him into situations and experiences.
 Build up his comfort level gradually.